wenbinyugroup/prevabs/doc/user/source/contents/ref/xml.md

 ## XML Schema

-The XML schema for PreVABS input files is available at :download:`prevabs.xsd <schemas/prevabs.xsd>`.
+A starter XML schema for PreVABS input files is shipped at [prevabs.xsd](prevabs.xsd).
+It captures the broad structure of:
-This schema defines the structure and constraints for:

 - Cross-section definition
 - Material properties